AdaptiveConsulting/aeron-io-samples/cluster/src/main/java/io/aeron/samples/domaininfra/readme.md

-This package joins the domain and infrastructure layers in the cluster, allowing the domain layer to be free of any Aeron or SBE specific code.
+This package joins the domain and infrastructure layers in the cluster, allowing the domain layer to be free of any Aeron or SBE specific code, and the infra package to be free of any domain logic or types.